-- Genetic sequence variations in ASD and the symptom profiles associated with these variations. - Family studies of the broader autism phenotype that can inform and define the heritability of ASD. - Standardized methods for collecting and storing biospecimen resources from well-characterized individuals with ASD as well as a comparison group for use in biologic, environmental and genetic studies of ASD. - Case-control studies of unique subpopulations of people living with ASD that identify novel risk factors. - Monitor the scientific literature regarding possible associations of vaccines and other environmental factors (e.g., ultrasound, pesticides, pollutants) with ASD to identify emerging opportunities for research and indicated studies. - Environmental and biological risk factors during pre- and early post-natal development in "at risk" samples. - Cross-disciplinary collaborative efforts to identify and analyze biological mechanisms that underlie the interplay of genetic and environmental factors relevant to the risk and development of ASD. - Convene ASD researchers on a regular basis to develop strategies and approaches for understanding gene environment interactions. - Exposure assessment -- efficient and accurate measures of key exposures for us in population and clinic based studies and standards for sample collection, storage, and analysis of biological materials.
+- Genomic variations in ASD and the symptom profiles associated with these variations. - Environmental influences in ASD and the symptom profiles associated with these influences. - Family studies of the broader autism phenotype that can inform and define the heritability of ASD. - Studies in simplex families that inform and define de novo gene differences and the role of the environment in inducing these differences. - Standardized methods for collecting and storing biospecimen resources from well-characterized people with ASD as well as a comparison group for use in biologic, environmental and genetic studies of ASD. - Case-control studies of unique subpopulations of people with ASD that identify novel risk factors. - Monitor the scientific literature regarding possible associations of vaccines and other environmental factors (e.g., ultrasound, pesticides, pollutants) with ASD to identify emerging opportunities for research and indicated studies.

+- Environmental and biological risk factors during pre- and early postnatal development in "at risk" samples. - Cross-disciplinary collaborative efforts to identify and analyze biological mechanisms that underlie the interplay of genetic and environmental factors relevant to the risk and development of ASD, including co-occurring conditions. - Convene ASD researchers on a regular basis to develop strategies and approaches for understanding gene - environment interactions. - Exposure assessment -- efficient and accurate measures of key exposures for use in population and clinic based studies and standards for sample collection, storage, and analysis of biological materials.

-- Initiate studies on at least five environmental factors identified in the recommendations from the 2007 IOM report "Autism and the Environment: Challenges and Opportunities for Research" as potential causes of ASD by 2010. - Coordinate and implement the inclusion of approximately 20,000 subjects for genome-wide association studies, as well as a sample of 1,200 for sequencing studies to examine more than 50 candidate genes by 2011. - Within the highest priority categories of exposures for ASD, validate and standardize at least three measures for identifying markers of environmental exposure in biospecimens by 2011.
+- Initiate studies on at least five environmental factors identified in the recommendations from the 2007 IOM report "Autism and the Environment: Challenges and Opportunities for Research" as potential causes of ASD by 2010.
+IACC Recommended Budget: \$23,600,000 over 2 years. - Coordinate and implement the inclusion of approximately 20,000 subjects for genome-wide association studies, as well as a sample of 1,200 for sequencing studies to examine more than 50 candidate genes by 2011.
+IACC Recommended Budget: \$43,700,000 over 4 years.